isomerpages/moe-plmgss/_accolades/Student Awards/Student Awards.md

 ![](/images/SDMA%202017%20prize%20winners.jpg)

 Representing the Media and Information Technology Club, Jamie Ho Pei Qi (Sec 3A1), Leong Yiling (Sec 3A1) and Chloe Lee Ying Xuan (Sec 3A2)&nbsp; clinched the Merit Award in the the Schools Digital Media Awards 2017 with their photo essay, 'Moribund: a dying state'.
 Their award-winning photo essay explored the dying trades of Singapore; those that are vanishing and fading with time.
 It captured the older generation's passion for their line of work, and their determination to keep the trade alive for as long as possible.
-Follow&nbsp;[this link](https://sdma.moe.edu.sg/cos/o.x?ptid=588&amp;c=/sdma/sdma_gal&amp;func=view&amp;rid=4494)&nbsp;to view their photo essay.